table of contents

 Operations that are slower include:

 Performance improvement in this code is still possible.
-The prime sieve is over 2x faster than anything I was able to find online, but it is still has room for improvement.
+The prime sieve is over 2x faster than other pure Perl sieves, but it still has room for improvement.

 Math::Prime::Util::GMP offers "C+XS+GMP" support for most of the important functions, and will be vastly faster for most operations.
 If you install that module, Math::Prime::Util will load it automatically, meaning you should not have to think about what code is actually being used (C, GMP, or Perl).